 Unless Tesla the car itself can be made out of 100% clean energy, it can't be a green/environment friendly thing to buy it.
 A car is a giant piece of machinery, and a lot of energy is used to make it.
 If fossil fuels have been used to make the car, then by buying more Tesla cars, you may end up helping Exxon Mobil more than you can imagine, because almost every industry used large amounts of oil, directly or indirectly.

-You must also consider the highway system and the streets which Teslas drive on-they are all made of and maintained by Energy, which is primarily derived from Oil and Coal.
-Highways are expensive to build, because there's a lot of Energy content in them (reverse Entropy, in thermodynamic terms, very crudely speaking).
-Unless Teslas can run on thin air, and as long as they will run on a Highway system which has a large Carbon full energy component to it, they cannot be called green cars.
+You must also consider the highway system and the streets and the bridges which Teslas drive on-they are all made of and maintained by energy, which is primarily derived from oil and coal.
+Highways are expensive to build, because there's a lot of Energy content in them.
+Unless Teslas can run on thin air, and as long as they will run on a Highway system which has a large carbon full energy component to it, they cannot be called green cars.
 They need a lot of supportive infrastructure to run.
 And that infrastructure is a very heavy user of oil and coal based energies.

 In many ways, Tesla is an option on the oil industry.
 If oil prices were to suddenly rise up and stay high (if for example the solar lovers were to suddenly shut down the oil industry), the costs of all the materials used to make a Tesla would become high as well, and you may find that producing a Tesla car would cost much much more.
 The reason the Tesla costs what it costs is because of the oil industry, which makes it cheap to wrought up the metals used to make it, to transport the materials and metals from all over the world to Tesla's factory, to run the factories of all the suppliers at a reasonable cost, etc. A scarcity of oil (or a rise in price, which is the same thing) would push up the costs of all materials.
 Because oil industry is still the biggest producer of energy in the world, by a very large margin (over coal and nuclear-wind and solar are negligible), any massive scarcity of oil will cause prices of all goods to increase considerably, and Tesla the car might become too costly to make, and very costly to operate, if you consider how the cost of infrastructure like roads, highways, bridges, etc. will go up.
-In other words, even if it runs on clean electricity using solar or wind, the car itself is really made by a massive help from the oil industry.
+In other words, even if it runs on clean electricity using solar or wind, the car itself is really made and run by a massive help from the oil industry.